Sage-Bionetworks/schematic/README.md

 python3 -m pip install schematicpy
 ```

-If you run into error: Failed building wheel for numpy, the error might be able to resolve by upgrading pip.
+If you run into `ERROR: Failed building wheel for numpy`, the error might be able to resolve by upgrading pip.
 Please try to upgrade pip by:

 ```
 pip3 install --upgrade pip